 "Roger that brother, got it all with GPS position and time tags.
-We'll probably never hear from the Chinese about this little skirmish."
+We'll probably never hear from the Chinese about this little party."

-As Commander Ashleigh McKensie bobbed in the South China Sea she realized she was bleeding badly from the eight inch gash in her right thigh.
-The shrapnel had penetrated her ejection seat and she had been fortunate the ejection system had not malfunctioned.
+As Commander Ashleigh McKensie bobbed in the South China Sea under a beautiful crystal clear cloudless sky to the east, she realized she was bleeding badly from the eight inch gash in her right thigh.
+The shrapnel from her exploding engine had penetrated her ejection seat and she had been fortunate the ejection system had not malfunctioned.
 Now she had to find and disperse her shark repellant before her successful ejection became all for naught.